Pagure/pagure/doc/using_webhooks.rst

 Pagure relies on ``hmac`` to sign the content of its messages.
-If you want to validate the message, in python you can simply do something like this:
+If you want to validate the message, in python, you can do something like the following:

 ::